foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/arc.md

 ; operand 3 is the number of levels of enclosed loops ; operand 4 is the label to jump to at the top of the loop ; operand 5 is nonzero if the loop is entered at its top.
 ; Use this for the ARC600 and ARC700.
-For ARCtangent-A5, this is unsafe
-; without further checking for nearby branches etc., and without proper ; annotation of shift patterns that clobber lp_count
+For ARCtangent, this is unsafe ; without further checking for nearby branches etc., and without proper ; annotation of shift patterns that clobber lp_count
 ; ???
 ARC600 might want to check if the loop has few iteration and only a